OSHA Proposes $300K in Penalties Against Missouri Charcoal Manufacturer

 March 5, 2020

-BRANSON, MO ‒ The Occupational Safety and Health Administration (OSHA) has cited Royal Oak Enterprises for exposing employees to multiple safety and health hazards at the two of the company’s facilities in Missouri.
+BRANSON, MO ‒ The Occupational Safety and Health Administration (OSHA) has cited Royal Oak Enterprises for exposing employees to multiple safety and health hazards at two of the company’s facilities in Missouri.

 OSHA has cited the charcoal manufacturer’s Branson facility for 19 serious violations which include: